risc0/risc0/website/docs/terminology.md

 ### Reproducible Build
 A compilation process is called "reproducible" if it reliably produces the same binary file, on a byte-by-byte level.

-In the context of RISC Zero application development, reproducible builds allow for a clear linkage between the guest code and the resulting [Image ID].
+In the context of RISC Zero application development, reproducible builds allow for a clear linkage between the [guest code] and the resulting [Image ID].

-To get reproducible builds for your zkVM application, use [`cargo risczero build`](https://docs.rs/crate/cargo-risczero/latest).
+To get reproducible builds for your zkVM application, use [`cargo risczero build`].
+Reproducible builds are made possible by running the `cargo` compiler inside a Docker container.

 ### RISC-V